aspensprotocol/sdk/examples/README.md

 1. Check the troubleshooting section above
 2. Review the main decimal documentation
 3. Test with the provided examples
-4. Check Arborter logs for detailed error messages
+4. Check logs for detailed error messages